chocolatey/choco-wiki/Installation-Licensed.md

 ## Upgrading

+### Upgrade the Extension

 To upgrade the licensed edition just run the following code:

-* `choco upgrade chocolatey.extension`
+* `choco upgrade chocolatey.extension` (plus options like `-y` for scripts)

 Your license automatically adds the licensed source.

+> :warning: **WARNING**
+>
-**NOTE**: If your license expires or you remove licensing and then run choco, it may remove all of your licensed configuration settings, so be prepared to add those settings again once you have a valid license.
+> If your license expires or you remove licensing and then run choco, it may remove all of your licensed configuration settings, so be prepared to add those settings again once you have a valid license.

+### How Do I Upgrade the License File?

+You would simply place the new license file on top of the existing license file, overwriting it.
+This can be done in many ways, the recommended way is to create a package for the license itself.
+See [Create a license for the package](How-To-Setup-Offline-Installation#exercise-4-create-a-package-for-the-license) as part of [[the organizational deployment guide|How-To-Setup-Offline-Installation]].

-### How Do I Upgrade The Trial Edition?
+### How Do I Upgrade the Trial Edition?

 You will not be able to upgrade through regular means - please reach back out to the Chocolatey Software folks to get an updated edition (and possibly an extended trial license).

+### How Do I Upgrade the Trial License File?

+The same way you upgrade for the full edition.
+See [How Do I Upgrade the License File?](#how-do-i-upgrade-the-license-file).

 ## Installing / Upgrading In Secure Environments / Without Internet Access